Soprano saxophone: The instrument

-Many sopranos made since the 1990s feature detachable necks and will include one straight and one downward-curved neck.
+Many sopranos made since the 1990s feature detachable necks and will include one straight and one curved neck.
 A fully straight soprano must be held upward and outward while playing, which allows it to project well and can allow for a more energetic appearance in performance.
-A curved neck allows the instrument to be held somewhat downward and still maintain a proper mouthpiece angle, which makes for easier use of a music stand and can reduce fatigue in the right arm for some players.
-Some also believe that a curved neck gives the soprano a warmer, less nasal tone, although this is the subject of debate among players.
-However, some players, technicians, and engineers prefer one-piece sopranos over those with detachable necks because the neck receiver/tenon system is prone to excessive wear and can develop leaks over time, hindering the instrument's playability if not corrected.
-Due to many players' preference for curved necks, occasionally one-piece instruments are bent during manufacturing above the octave key (e.g. the Yamaha YSS-62R and YSS-82ZR).
-Some manufacturers also produce fully curved sopranos which look much like a small alto saxophone with a straighter neck/crook, as well as 'tipped-bell' sopranos which are straight but have the bell angled upward somewhat and are typically used with a curved neck (these are often called 'saxellos' for their resemblance to the somewhat rare Saxello model produced by King in the 1920s, though an actual Saxello's bell is angled more and its bore is different).
-All variants have the same keys and range as the traditional straight soprano, but as with the necks, some players believe curved and tipped-bell sopranos sound warmer and less nasal.
+A curved neck allows the instrument to be held downward, more like a clarinet or oboe, and still maintain a playable mouthpiece angle, and players often report it improves their sound, producing a warmer timbre.
+Some players and repair technicians prefer one-piece sopranos over those with detachable necks, due to wear and air leaks that can develop around the neck receiver and tenon system, hindering playability.
+One-piece instruments are sometimes curved during manufacturing above the octave key, like the Yamaha YSS-62R and YSS-82ZR.

+Some manufacturers also produce fully curved sopranos, with the same form as an alto saxophone.
+There are also saxello-style or tipped-bell sopranos, built straight but with the bell curved outward, and typically with a curved neck.
+These resemble the "Saxello" model introduced by King in the 1920s, although the original King Saxello has a wider bore and its bell is angled at a steeper 90° than most later models.

+All straight and curved variants have the same keys and range as the traditional straight soprano, but as with the necks, some players believe curved and tipped-bell sopranos sound warmer and less nasal.

 Due to the higher pitch of the soprano, it is more sensitive with respect to intonation than the lower saxophones, so a player must have more skill with breath support, tongue and soft palate position, and embouchure (collectively known as voicing).
 It is also less forgiving of poor maintenance than lower saxophones.
-This has led to the common belief that soprano is either inherently out of tune, or far more difficult to play than lower saxophones, but many experienced players and teachers disagree with these sentiments.

 Soprano saxophone mouthpieces are available in various designs, allowing players to tailor their tone as desired.